frederic-perez/AmE-dictionary/data/dictionary.md

 __fleece<sup>1</sup>__ _n_ :two::hammer:
 __fleece<sup>2</sup>__ _v_ :nine::dart::smiling_imp: (fleeced) __1__ To defraud of money or property; swindle. _Those swindlers hoped to fleece Jack’s bank contacts._
 __fleecy__
+__fleet__ _n_ :two: The largest organized unit of naval ships grouped for tactical or other purposes.
 __fleeting__
 __fleetingly__
 __flehmen__ _n_ :camera: /ˈfleɪmən/ A curling of the upper lip and raising of the head in certain mammals in response to olfactory stimuli, which behaviour allows the scents better to reach an olfactory organ deep within the animal’s nose.